Prague Society for International Cooperation

-The Prague Society for International Cooperation is a Prague-based non-governmental organization that originated in communist Central Europe, when political dissidents joined forces to oppose their respective regimes.
-Though several of its members were imprisoned during the communist era, the Prague Society officially became a registered NGO under President Václav Havel in 1997.
-Today’s iteration of the organization has inherited much from its years of inception both in its mission and its methodology.
-In continually promoting a socratic exchange of ideas, the organization works to curtail threads of corruption and abuse within Central Europe.
+The Prague Society for International Cooperation is a Prague-based non-governmental organization that originated in Communist Central Europe, when political dissidents joined forces to oppose their respective regimes.
+Several of its members were imprisoned during the communist era and the Prague Society officially became a registered NGO in 1997 under President Václav Havel.

-The organization brings people together to share knowledge and experiences, and develop a new generation of responsible, well-informed leaders and thinkers in Central Europe.
-It aims to promote a global approach to business, politics, and academia through transparent networking and off the record dialogue.
+A principal aim of the Society is to fight against corruption and abuse within Central and Eastern Europe.
+It brings people together to share knowledge and experiences, and develop a new generation of responsible, well-informed leaders and thinkers.
+It promotes a global approach to business, politics, and academia through transparent networking and off the record dialogue.

-The Prague Society works in conjunction with the Global Panel Foundation with which it hosts the Hanno R. Ellenbogen Citizenship Award, given annually since the year 2000, to honour dedication to and achievement in public service particularly in Central Europe.
-Due to its unorthodox methods, the Society has attracted and retained many international ties around the world.
+The Prague Society works in conjunction with the Global Panel Foundation with which it hosts the Hanno R. Ellenbogen Citizenship Award given annually since the year 2000.
+The Award honours dedication to - and achievement in - public service particularly in Central Europe.
+Its respected unorthodox methods have attracted and retained many international ties world-wide.
 In addition to its international endeavours, the Prague Society also publishes a newsletter that is distributed to the local population in the Czech Republic and other international publications.